How to Clean Makeup Brushes and Sponges, According to Professional Makeup Artists

 Why Should You Clean Your Makeup Brushes?

 There are aesthetic benefits, too.
 Another plus of cleaning your makeup brushes often is that it will actually make your makeup look better.
 With clean brushes, your makeup will go on smoother and more evenly.
+Lastly, cleaning your makeup brushes and sponges will help extend their lives so you don’t have to buy new ones as often — a major win for your wallet.

 What Should You Use to Clean Your Makeup Brushes?

-How to Clean Makeup Brushes at Home
+How to Clean Makeup Brushes

 Step 1: Rinse Off Residual Makeup

 No sink?
 No problem.
 You can saturate bristles with a few spritzes of a thermal water spray, like the La Roche-Posay Thermal Water Spray.
+This is a good trick if you’re on-the-go and need a quick water source for cleaning brushes.

 Step 2: Swipe, Spin, Swirl Your Brushes

 “To clean, lightly dip your brush in the brush cleaner and then swipe back and forth in the direction the bristles are laid on a piece of paper towel,” says Spickard.
-“For round brushes, you can use a swirling motion (first clockwise, then counterclockwise).”
+“For round brushes, you can use a swirling motion; first clockwise, then counterclockwise.”
 Repeat this process until the brush is clean.

 Step 3: Use a Spray for Stubborn Stains

 If the paper towel and brush cleaner combo isn’t doing the trick, Spickard suggests using 70% isopropyl alcohol in a spray bottle to remove stubborn stains and to disinfect especially dirty brushes.
 This is also a great way to clean your brushes any time you share them with friends.
+Keep in mind that part of the cleaning process for makeup brushes should be about disinfection.

 Step 4: Squeeze Out the Residual Makeup